bjpeixoto/fantasypunk/03-basic-moves.md

 When the party faces a Challenge as a group, agree on a party member to be the Lead and a party member to be the Support.
 They can both be the same.

-The Lead chooses a Trait to roll and each other party member joining the effort adds 1d6 to the pool.
-Anyone can add an additional 1d6 to the pool for every 1 Hold they spend.
+When the Lead makes a roll, each other party member joining the effort adds 1d6 to the pool.
+Anyone can add an additional 1d6 to the pool for every 1 Weight they add.

 Declare what Angle you wish to address and roll your Team Work.